Sexual abuse in the American film industry: Psychology and behavior

 The psychology center Cepsim in Madrid, Spain described in summary the profile of the abuser: "They are men or women with a lot of power who use it with vulnerable people to get what they want.
 Normally they lack empathy, which is what places us in someone else's pain and makes us not hurt or be selfish."
-The Department of Psychology of the University of Málaga added that the rapist does not usually assimilate that he is committing a crime, since his mind is usually narcissistic.
-The personality of abusers in show business also has atypical behaviors such as quoting actresses and models to castings or sign contracts in unusual places such as hotel rooms or private rooms.
-After the abuse they resort to blackmail or a direct threat to silence the victim.
+The Department of Psychology of the University of Málaga added that rapists do not usually assimilate that they are committing a crime, since their minds are usually narcissistic.
+The personality of abusers in show business also has atypical behaviors, such as pressuring actresses and models to attend castings or sign contracts in unusual places such as hotel rooms or private rooms.
+After the abuse, they resort to blackmail or a direct threat to silence the victim.
 Criminal law lawyer Alicia Ozores explained to the newspaper La Vanguardia that some abusers tried to take refuge under the argument that "they were addicted to sex", this in order to reduce a sentence and cleanse their image because sex addiction is a recognized disorder.
 Weinstein and Spacey claimed to suffer from sexual addiction in response to the accusations against them.

 Many sexual abusers use persuasion, deception or pressure, rather than physical violence or force, to subdue their victims.
 They often have authoritative relationships with their victims.
 In the case of child sexual abuse, the rapist would be opportunistic, taking advantage of the carelessness of the parents and in this case of their desire to venture into the media.

 Victims usually fear being disbelieved and judged by the public opinion.
 Usually, the society condemns the abuse but in turn questions the reason why the victim did not speak out before.
 Brazilian psychologist Flavia Dos Santos told Colombian newspaper El País that victims are usually convinced to speak when they are told that their statement will reduce the amount of future incidents.
-Victims usually feels helpless to know that their abusers are people with media power and as a result can act with impunity.
+Victims usually feel helpless to know that their abusers are people with media power and as a result can act with impunity.
 Many of the later behaviors of the victims, such as guilt or imbalance in interpersonal relationships, were shown in the documentary An Open Secret, where victims narrate that sexual abuse has been assumed as part of the culture in Hollywood and for that reason nobody has worried about eradicating it.